 8 Easy Ways To Avoid Post Workout Acne

-Exercise has so many health benefits for both mind and body.
+Exercise has so many health benefits for both the mind and body.
 Raising your heart rate and breaking a sweat increases oxygen and blood flow, bringing nutrients to the skin.
-Unfortunately exercising also creates the perfect conditions for acne-causing bacteria to flourish.
-That’s because once sweat drys on your skin, dirt, oil, and bacteria get trapped in your pores encouraging unwanted acne.
+Unfortunately, exercising also creates the perfect conditions for acne-causing bacteria to flourish.
+That’s because once sweat drys on your skin, dirt, oil, and bacteria get trapped in your pores, encouraging unwanted acne.

 How To Avoid Post Workout Acne

 On its own, makeup is already not great for your skin.
 But once you start sweating, you mix the makeup with dirt and oil, further clogging your pores with acne-breeding bacteria.
 The best-case scenario is to exercise with a clean, bare face.
 If that’s not an option, do your best to remove all makeup before your workout.
 Micellar water or oil-free makeup remover towelettes will do when soap and water aren’t an option.

 Avoid Touching Your Face

 Train yourself not to touch your face during your workouts.
 Really it will be of great benefit to any acne-prone skin to make not touching your face a habit.
 Dirt, oil, and germs are transferred from the hands to the face contributing to clogged pores.

 A clean towel to wipe off sweat during and after your workouts is a great way to help avoid wicking sweat away with your hands.
 Just ensure your towel is always clean to avoid rubbing your skin with a bacteria-laden towel.

 Pull Your Hair Back And Off Your Face

 Natural hair oils and hair styling products can transfer onto your face and back, clogging pores, and leading to breakouts.